Installing and Configuring the Cluster Package

 GET /api/cluster/config

-You can now create a new cluster on the appliance (see Creating a Cluster) or join a cluster on a different appliance (see Adding a New Member to an Existing Cluster).
+You can now create a new cluster on the appliance (see Creating a Cluster) or join a cluster on a different appliance (see Joining a New Member to an Existing Cluster).

 LunaSH